 Have you ever wondered what it would be like to be an Interior Designer?
-We caught up with Daniela Tasca York, winner of this years Great Interior Design Challenge, to bring you her top interior design tips, to find out what it was like on the GIDC and get the scoop on how she managed to juggle 2 kids with her blooming Interior Design career.
+Well, we caught up with Daniela Tasca York, winner of this years Great Interior Design Challenge, to bring you her top interior design tips.
+We wanted to find out what it was like on the GIDC and get the scoop on how she managed to juggle 2 kids with her blooming Interior Design career.
 In this interview Daniela gives us some great advice to inspire and encourage you, sharing her experiences and favourite interior design trends of the moment!

 – Introduction – Who are you?

 – What do you do?

 – How old are you?

 – Who do you live with and where?

 I live in Epping with my fiance, Calum and two children, Palmer, 4 and Bambie, 2.

 – Have you always been interested in interior design?